aman1108/Interview-Coding-Questions/Array/README.md

-Questions are arranged in the sprted order of their difficulty level.
+Questions are arranged in the sorted order of their difficulty level.

 Add One to number: https://www.interviewbit.com/problems/add-one-to-number/